ECronin1973/WSAA-Project/README.md

 - If data fails to load: Verify that the backend is running and check the browser console (F12 → Console) for errors.

 ---
-## Part E: OAuth (Open Authorization)
+## Part E: OAuth (Open Authorisation) Overview

-OAuth (Open Authorization) is an open standard protocol that allows secure, delegated access to resources on behalf of a user.
+OAuth (Open Authorisation) is an open standard protocol that allows secure, delegated access to resources on behalf of a user.
 It is commonly used to grant third-party applications limited access to a user's resources (e.g., data or services) without exposing the user's credentials (like passwords).

 Due to the private nature of the repository, local API usage, and limited scope of the project, OAuth implementation was deemed unnecessary.